IBM-Bluemix-Docs/mobilepush/push_activity_tracker.md

 1. Select **Activity Tracker** from the **Observability** navigation.
 1. Select the instance of Activity Tracker that correlates to the region for which you want to see events.
 1. Click **View LogDNA**.
 When the dashboard loads, you see an overview of all of the activity that is covered by that instance of Activity Tracker with LogDNA.
 You can use the search operators to filter the events by tags, sources, apps, or levels.
 You can also search for specific events or jump to a specific timeframe.
-1. To see events for a specific application, select the app that you want to track from the **All Apps** drop-down.
+1. To see events for **Push Notification Service** select **imfpush** from the **All Sources** drop-down.
 To help meet compliance regulations, you can choose to retain your events or archive them into [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).
+1. For update events user can use intialValue and newValue provided as part of **requestData** to check the delta.
+However if the information is confidential newValue will contain uniqueId of the resource, user can use newValue and applicationId provided as part of **requestData** to cross check the delta.

    ![Push Log DNA](images/mp-logDNA.png "View of your Activity Tracker instance with a sample audit event")